-Unlearning My Parents’ Patterns: How Toxic Upbringing Affected My Career
+How a Toxic Upbringing Quietly Shaped My 14-Year Career

 I almost didn’t write this.
 Reflecting on this topic meant confronting truths I had kept buried for a long time.
 Accepting that reality meant forcing myself to examine how I work and how I project confidence.
 Writing this felt like a point of no return.

-What I didn’t realize at the beginning of my career was how quietly these toxic traits had already begun shaping the way I showed up at work.
+What I didn’t realise at the beginning of my career was how quietly these toxic traits had already begun shaping the way I showed up at work.

 Early Patterns That Showed Up at Work